amyvbenson/FrontEndSheffCoC/README.md

 ### Need Help?

-Contact us at frontendsheff@gmail.com, on twitter @FrontEndSheff or talk to one of the event organisers (we'll introduce ourselves at the start of each event).
+Contact us at frontendsheff@gmail.com, on Twitter [@FrontEndSheff](http://www.twitter.com/frontendsheff) or talk to one of the event organisers (we'll introduce ourselves at the start of each event).

 ### The Quick Version